 Supervisors

-• How to use DP with trainees at all developmental levels (beginning trainees to licensed therapists)
+• How to use Deliberate Practice with trainees at all developmental levels (beginning trainees to licensed therapists)

-• Apply DP across all models of psychotherapy (CBT, psychodynamic, EFT, MI, etc.)
+• Apply Deliberate Practice across all models of psychotherapy (CBT, psychodynamic, EFT, MI, etc.)

-• Use DP for developing the person-of-the-therapist and inner skills (e.g., countertransference)
+• Use Deliberate Practice for developing the person-of-the-therapist and inner skills (e.g., countertransference)

-• How to provide the most helpful feedback and keep trainees in the Zone of Proximal Development
+• How to provide the most helpful feedback and within the Zone of Proximal Development

 • How to use Routine Outcome Monitoring in supervision